Star Trek: The Original Series: Reception

 Rod Serling said of the series that "Star Trek was again a very inconsistent show which at times sparkled with true ingenuity and pure science fiction approaches.
 At other times it was more carnival-like, and very much more the creature of television than the creature of a legitimate literary form."

 Isaac Asimov and Star Trek creator Gene Roddenberry developed a unique relationship during Star Treks initial run in the late 1960s.
 Asimov wrote a critical essay on Star Treks scientific accuracy for TV Guide magazine.
 Roddenberry retorted respectfully with a personal letter explaining the limitations of accuracy when writing a weekly series.
 Asimov corrected himself with a follow-up essay to TV Guide claiming despite its inaccuracies, that Star Trek was a fresh and intellectually challenging science fiction television show.
 The two remained friends to the point where Asimov even served as an adviser on a number of Star Trek projects.

-On review aggregator Rotten Tomatoes, Season 1 received an approval rating of 92% based on 24 reviews, with an average rating of 9/10.
+On review aggregator Rotten Tomatoes, Season 1 received an approval rating of 71% based on 41 reviews.
 The critical consensus reads, "An optimistic ode to humanity, Star Trek may look dated, but its gadgetry and solid storytelling solidify its place as one of pop culture's most enduring franchises."
 Season 2 received an approval rating of 100% based on 6 reviews, with an average rating of 7.33/10.
 Season 3 received an approval rating of 50% based on 10 reviews, with an average rating of 5.5/10.
 The critical consensus reads, "Budget cuts leave the stars of Star Trek stranded among shoddy set pieces and clunky writing – though even at its worst fans may still enjoy its campy delights."

 In 2016, in a listing that included each Star Trek film and TV series together, this series was ranked first by the L.A.
 Times, ahead of the 1982 film Star Trek II: The Wrath of Khan and Star Trek: Deep Space Nine, in third place.

 In 2017, Vulture ranked the original Star Trek the third best live-action Star Trek television show, while at the same time praising it for "laying down the foundation".

 In 2018, IndieWire ranked Star Trek the original series as the 8th best space science fiction show set in outer space, including 18 overall shows from this genre.

 In 2018, Io9/Gizmodo ranked the fictional spacecraft design shown in this television series, the Enterprise, as the number one best version of starship Enterprise of the Star Trek franchise.
 They felt that the original design was still superior to almost a dozen different later versions.

 In 2019, Nerdist ranked the original series number one best out of seven Star Trek franchise television series, including up to the second season of Star Trek: Discovery.

 In 2019, Popular Mechanics ranked Star Trek the 6th best science fiction television show ever.

 In 2021, Empire magazine ranked it the 36th greatest television show ever.